cwickham/r_intro_bc_stats/syllabus.md

 --------

-This course will give you a feel for the complete data analysis process in R - from importing and manipulating data through visualization and modelling, and finally communicating results.
+This course will give you a feel for the complete data analysis process in R - from importing and manipulating data through visualization.
 You'll see how using code to capture the analysis pipeline leads to deliverables that are documented, easily reproduced and easily automated.

 We'll focus on tools in the [`tidyverse`](https://www.tidyverse.org/) a core set of R packages that are designed to be easy to learn, easy to